 Here is a quick overview of what you can expect in family court and the final judgment of divorce.

-Family Court and Final Judgment
+Family Court and Final Judgment: The Basics

 The Court Process: Evidence and Arguments

 In family court, attorneys for each spouse present evidence and arguments related to the divorce on issues like child custody and visitation, child and spousal support, and property division.
 Evidence in a divorce trial can come in the form of:

 As each side presents its own evidence and arguments, the other side has an opportunity to question witnesses and challenge evidence through "cross-examination" -- challenging the witness's story, testing their credibility, disputing documents, and otherwise attempt to discredit or discount witnesses and evidence.

 After hearing and examining all evidence, the judge (or jury) will issue a final ruling resolving the divorce and all surrounding issues.
 Once the judge reaches a decision, he or she grants the divorce and enters a judgment finalizing the divorce and all related issues.